 Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the BodyArmor acquisition.
 Refer to Note 12 of Notes to Consolidated Financial Statements for additional information related to the tax litigation.
 Refer to Note 17 of Notes to Consolidated Financial Statements for additional information on the fairlife contingent consideration and the impairment charge.
-Refer to Note 19 of Notes to Consolidated Financial Statements for additional Statements for additional information on the fairlife contingent consideration and the impairment charge.
-Refer to Note 19 of Notes to Consolidated Financial Statements for additional Statements for additional information on the
+Refer to Note 19 of Notes to Consolidated Financial Statements for additional information on the